What you need to know about buying an electric car

 Cost of charging

-Charging your car at home will definitely increase your electricity bill, costing about £15.10 for a full charge.
-But, if charging on the road, charging points at supermarkets and public car parks often let you charge for free.
-If pulling into a motorway service station, charging typically costs £11 for 30 minutes, approximately a 90 mile charge.2
+Charging your car at home will definitely increase your electricity bill, costing about £17 for a full charge.
+If pulling into a motorway service station, charging typically costs around £26 for a full charge.
+Rapid charging points can be found at motorway service stations and typically cost £19 for 30 minutes, approximately a 90 mile charge.
+2

 The UK Government have introduced “e-plates” for EVs which could mean benefits like free entry into new ‘ultra-low emissions zones’ and use of bus lanes.